Our group and lab have a track record of mentoring underrepresented minority and female students. Please see the TRaIL lab’s diversity statement.

 In 2022, I spearheaded the launch of the AGeS-DiG (Diversity in Geochronology) program as a new component of the AGeS initiative.
 DiG is a pilot program aimed at expanding access to geochronology for those underrepresented in the Earth sciences.
 During its first proposal cycle AGeS-DiG funded 6 projects averaging ~$14,350 each and saw 16 submitted proposals.

-Our lab has mentored 5 interns in the RESESS (Research Experiences in Sold Earth Science for Students) summer program.
+Our lab has directly mentored and/or hosted 6 interns in the RESESS (Research Experiences in Sold Earth Science for Students) summer program.
 All interns produced first-authored abstracts that they presented at national meetings.
 With one of the interns, Wes Weisberg, we published the second first-author publication by a RESESS student in the RESESS program’s 14-year history.
 Another intern, Fatima Niazy, is an author on a 2022 publication that includes data that she generated during her internship.

 We also promote greater representation of women in the Earth sciences through mentorship of numerous women in our group.